-FROM BLUES TO ROCK TO SOUL AND CRUNK, THE MEMPHIS MUSIC SCENE IS ORIGINAL AND DEEP
+FROM BLUES TO ROCK TO SOUL, MEMPHIS MUSIC SCENE IS ORIGINAL, DEEP

 It's no surprise that the city's live music scene centers around Beale Street, made famous as the home of the blues during the early 20th century.
 Beale is full of live music, whether it is the raucous beat from the house band at B.B.
 King's to the more mellow tunes of a cover band at Alfred's.